kevinzhuang01/srp_2025/_profiles/rishabhjain.md

 topical_areas: Applied Computer Science; Artificial Intelligence and Intelligent Systems;
   Civil Engineering; Computer Science; Informatics, Analytics and Information Science;
   Visualization and Human-Computer Systems
-motivation: "Iâ\x80\x99m applying to the Sustainable Research Pathways program because I want to contribute to sustainable, AI-driven solutions that improve how we design and operate real-world systems.
-As an undergraduate researcher at Iowa State Universityâ\x80\x99s Institute for Transportation, I have worked on projects combining computer vision, data science, and infrastructure engineering to analyze vehicle behavior and optimize traffic safety.
+motivation: I’m applying to the Sustainable Research Pathways program because I want to contribute to sustainable, AI-driven solutions that improve how we design and operate real-world systems.
+As an undergraduate researcher at Iowa State University’s Institute for Transportation, I have worked on projects combining computer vision, data science, and infrastructure engineering to analyze vehicle behavior and optimize traffic safety.
 Through this experience, I saw how technology can directly impact